Muromachi Outsiders: Reception

 The film received positive reviews from critics at Movie Walker Press.
-James Hadfield of The Japan Times rated the film 3 stars out of 5 and opined that while it "never quite settles on a consistent tone", it is "easier to follow" than 11 Rebels and is "one of [Irei's] better efforts to date", with Oizumi being in "commanding form."
+James Hadfield of The Japan Times rated the film three out of five stars and opined that while it "never quite settles on a consistent tone", it is "easier to follow" than 11 Rebels and is "one of [Irei's] better efforts to date", with Oizumi being in "commanding form."
 Peter Glagowski of Flixist considered it a "fairly run-of-the-mill" action film which, like 11 Rebels, fails at "honing in on any specific style."
+Panos Kotzathanasis of Asia Movie Pulse praised the film's blend of action and comedy, as well as its final act, but criticized its flat dialogue and the paper-thin character development.
+Adriano Ercolani of Cinema Daily US gave the film a B rating, saying: "As a period drama based on true events, the work of Yu Irie is surely entertaining and provides the right amount of depth in the main characters in order to feel for them."